MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/aiot.md

 description: Manufacturing focused scenario that leverages AI and IOT devices to drive outcomes related to building more agile factories, creating more resilient supply chains, and transforming their workforces.
 tags: "\"Manufacturing\",\"Supply Chain\",\"Solution Accelerator\""
 ---
+​​## About this Solution Accelerator

+More information coming soon.